 Despite whatever Patrick Lagreid might think, I think I did a B+ job on the Ten Questions for 2016 and as such, I feel more than qualified to make some more bold predictions.
-This is the seventh consecutive year where I’ve asked 10 questions facing the cigar industry for the upcoming year, though the reality is this could probably better be labeled: 10 predictions for 2017.
+This is the seventh consecutive year when I’ve asked 10 questions facing the cigar industry for the upcoming year, though the reality is this could probably better be labeled: 10 predictions for 2017.

 In case this is the first year you’ve read the Ten Questions, it goes like this: I ask what I believe are the 10 biggest questions for the cigar industry in 2017, I make predictions on each one of them and 363 or so days from now, Patrick Lagreid will grade my predictions.